pjambet/redis-in-ruby/content/post/chapter-4-adding-missing-options-to-set.md

 - EX seconds -- Set the specified expire time, in seconds.
 - PX milliseconds -- Set the specified expire time, in milliseconds.
 - NX -- Only set the key if it does not already exist.
-- XX -- Only set the key if it already exist.
+- XX -- Only set the key if it already exists.
-- KEEPTTL -- Retain the time to live associated with the key.
+- KEEPTTL -- Retain the Time To Live (TTL) associated with the key

 As noted in the documentation, there is some overlap with some of the options above and the following commands: [SETNX][redis-doc-setnx], [SETEX][redis-doc-setex], [PSETEX][redis-doc-psetex].
-As of this writing these three commands are not officially deprecated, but the documentation mentions that they might soon.
+As of this writing these three commands are not officially deprecated, but the documentation mentions that it might happen soon.
 Given that we can access the same features through the `NX`, `EX` & `PX` options respectively, we will not implement these three commands.

 `SET a-key a-value EX 10` is equivalent to `SETEX a-key 10 a-value`, which you can demonstrate in a `redis-cli` session: